Concurso de Cante Jondo: Falla's purpose

 The Spanish classical composer Manuel de Falla (1876–1946) was the principal organizer of the Concurso.
 He sought to encourage and enhance the music of cante jondo (literally "deep song", referring to a key element of flamenco, as opposed to "cante chico", the "lighter" more accessible element), which he sensed had fallen into a period of decadence.
 Falla simply recognized in flamenco an art form of great beauty and drive.
 The composer had devoted years developing his intuitive ability to craft its stream of color, to etch it shimmering contours in classical scores.
 He had heard its refrains since his gaditano childhood, from friends of the family, Gitano cantaores and tocaores.

 The aim of the Concurso was not merely to celebrate the music, but to nourish and elevate it.
 Enlisting the support of Spanish intellectuals was considered crucial, to counter the then-current flood of antiflamenquismo raised by the generación del '98.
-These Spanish reformers were activists in the sweeping effort to modernize and transform Spain and its culture, yet in the process they judged flamenco harshly as frivolous and regressive.

-For the Concurso to succeed, Falla aimed for not only to produce a stellar musical event but also to draw an influential audience as witness.
-Of course, including artistic circles of flamenco, its musicians and aficionados, but especially to encompass 'luminaries', guiding figures in the wider world of art and culture, to afterward sing in praise of cante jondo.
+These Spanish reformers were activists in the sweeping effort to modernize and transform Spain and its culture, yet in the process they judged flamenco harshly as frivolous and regressive.For the Concurso to succeed, Falla aimed not only to produce a stellar musical event but also to attract an influential audience as witness.
+This included members of the flamenco artistic circlesn its musicians and aficionadosbut, above all, the 'luminaries': leading figures from the wider worlds of art and culture who could subsequently sing the praises of cante jondo afterward.